boundlessgeo/GeoGit/doc/manual/source/data/import.rst

 	$ geogit <shp|geojson|pg|sl|sqlserver|oracle> import <source>[-d <destination_path>] [--no-overwrite] <specific_parameters>

-Data can be imported in a given path defined using the ``-d`` option.
+Data can be imported from a given path defined using the ``-d`` option.
 If it is not used, the destination path will be defined automatically based on the data source.
 For instance, in the case of using a shapefile, the destination path is defined using the name of the shapefile.

-The ``source`` argument is the filepath of the file to import, in case of using shapefiles, or the name of the table to import in case of importing from a PostGIS database.
+The ``source`` argument is the filepath of the file to import, in case of using shapefiles, or the name of the table to import in case of importing from a database.

 The following command line will import all the features in a shapefile named ``parks.shp`` into the ``parks`` tree in the working tree of the GeoGit repository.